Truong Tran: Poetry and prose

 Truong Tran's poetry has been translated into Spanish, Dutch and French.
 Tran was the featured poet at the Poetry International Festival in Rotterdam in 2011.
 Tran's collection dust and conscience (2002) won the San Francisco Poetry Center Book Prize.The Book of Perceptions (1999), was a finalist for a Kiriyama Prize and placing the accents (1999), was a finalist for a Western States Book Award for Poetry.
 The correspondence between Truong Tran and poet Wanda Colman is included in the collection, Letters to Poets: Conversations About Poetics, Politics, and Community (2008).

 Visual art

 In February 2010, Tran debuted his first solo exhibition as a visual artist, "the lost and the found", at the Kearney Street Workshop in San Francisco.
 In February 2013 he had a joint show with Peter Max Lawrence "AT WAR" at SOMArts, in San Francisco.
 In 2014, his show at the Telegraph Hill Gallery garnered international attention, in part because it featured "9,000 paper butterflies individually cut from old pornographic magazines" as a protest of what Tran considered the "obscenity" of the destruction of 9000 living butterflies by Damien Hirst as a by-product of a piece of Hirst's art.
-In March, 2015 Tran's work was exhibited in a joint show with artist Jaime Cortez to innaguerate the new gallery space in California Institute of Intgeral Studies.
+In March 2015, Tran's work was exhibited in a joint show with artist Jaime Cortez to innaguerate the new gallery space in California Institute of Integral Studies.